YosephT/Neurofeedback-Meditation/README.md

 ### Fast-Fourier Transform & Complex Numbers

-We utilized and modified the FFT algorithm developed by Princeton University ().
-Further explanation on how they work can be found here.
+We utilized and modified the FFT algorithm developed by Princeton University (http://introcs.cs.princeton.edu/java/97data/FFT.java.html).
+Further explanation on how they work can be found here(http://introcs.cs.princeton.edu/java/97data/).

 The complex numbers class was also developed by Princeton University and has not been modified at all.
-Both the class and explanations on how it functions can be found here ().
+Both the class and explanations on how it functions can be found here (http://introcs.cs.princeton.edu/java/97data/Complex.java.html).

 ### Graphing